mihlalimakunga/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/passwd :Displays the contents of the file name /etc/passwd. cat /etc/passwd /etc/hosts : Displays the contents of both files /etc/passwd and /etc/hosts.
 tail -n10 /etc/passwd : Displays the last 10 lines of the file /etc/passwd.
+head -n10 /etc/passwd : Displays the first 10 lines of the file /etc/passwd.